marvinkreis/guut/templates/debug_prompt.md

 # Scientific Debugging

 Scientific debugging is a systematic debugging approach based on the scientific method.
-The process involves forming hypotheses and testing them to incrementally better your understanding about the code.
+The process follows a loop of:

+- Observation
+- Hypothesis
+- Experiment
+- Conclusion

 ## Hypotheses